Salzgitter, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to get the necessary kind.
-Many adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Make sure to get the necessary kind.
+Most adapters currently available are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most places.

 • Airplane phone mount